mateo-castrillon/Coffee-Analysis/README.md

 # Coffee Analysis

 This repo shows a few samples of image processing anylysis on wet coffe beans.
-It's a free choice project for the final capstone project of th C++ Nanodegree.

 ## How to compile and run

 It runs with C++17, -pthreads and CMake together with [OpenCV 4.x](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).
 The File `CMakeLists.txt` in the root directory configures the build process

+In order to clone the images you'll need `git lfs`

 The repo works with cmake: